jpdery/moobile-core-doc/Source/Control/ButtonGroup.md

 ### addButtonAfter(button, after) {#addButtonAfter}

-Add the specified button a button from this button group.
+Adds the specified button after a button from this button group.

 #### Parameters: